 The Washington Elementary School District adheres to applicable federal rules, regulations and Arizona statutes.
 On February 14, 2019, SB1014 was passed and signed changing the minimum required daily minutes of English Language Development (ELD) to 120 minutes for grades K-5 and 100 minutes for grades 6-8 in a Structured English Immersion Program.
-The Washington Elementary School District has three program offerings for our English Learners: The Two-Hour Model, The Pull-Out Model, and The Newcomer Model.
+The Washington Elementary School District offers the pull-out model for our English Learners at each site.